PioneersHub/team_page_helper_app/README.md

 1. Retrieve data from a Google Sheet.
 This Google Sheets stores data collected via a Google Form (team self sign-up)
 2. Clone local copy of the website
-3. Update all information in databags/team.json from which the website generates the team page from
+3. Update all information in `databags/team.json` from which the website generates the team page from
 4. Download images of team members via link provided in Google Sheet
-5. Comit files
+5. Commit files
 6. Push to website repo
 7. Make PR in website repo